TeamViewer has a built-in VPN service that allows you to connect to a device to share files and printers.

 VPN dialog box options

-Once you are connected to the remote computer via VPN, within this VPN TeamViewer window, the VPN-TeamViewer dialog box will open up.
+Once connected to the remote computer via VPN, the VPN-TeamViewer dialog box will open within this VPN TeamViewer window.

 Set up TeamViewer VPN with the following options:

 - In the case of multiple simultaneous VPN connections, you can select the required connection from the Active VPN Connection drop-down list .
 The details and available actions for this connection are displayed in the dialog box.

 - Click the Close connection button to close the selected connection.

 - The Status area shows the assigned VPN IP addresses of both computers.
 Once assigned, the VPN IP address will stay the same.
 The amount of data transmitted is also shown.